 Ex-GCHQ worker jailed for terrorist knife attack on US spy at leisure centre

-Joshua Bowles punched and stabbed the woman during a frenzied attack in Cheltenham in March.
+Joshua Bowles punched and stabbed the woman repeatedly three miles from the UK intelligence agency’s base in Cheltenham.

-A former GCHQ worker who tried to kill a US spy in a “premeditated, targeted and vicious” knife attack at a leisure centre has been jailed for life.
+A former GCHQ worker who tried to kill a US spy in a “politically motivated” knife attack at a leisure centre has been jailed for life.

 Armed with two knives, Joshua Bowles punched and stabbed the woman repeatedly at the centre some three miles from the UK intelligence agency’s base in Cheltenham, Gloucestershire, on March 9.

+The Old Bailey heard Bowles had developed “anger and resentment” at his former employer, the UK’s intelligence, security and cyber agency, and women in general after being “ghosted” by another American former co-worker.

-The court heard that the 29-year-old defendant had planned the attack and searched the internet for topics including American Unabomber terrorist Theodore Kaczynski, attacks on women, and white supremacy.
+The 29-year-old defendant had planned the attack and searched the internet for topics including American Unabomber terrorist Theodore Kaczynski, attacks on women, and white supremacy.

-Bowles, of Welwyn Mews, Cheltenham, pleaded guilty to the attempted murder of the woman, referred to by the code number 99230, and assaulting a man who attempted to intervene, causing him actual bodily harm.

-On Monday, Mrs Justice Cheema-Grubb found it was a “politically motivated attack” driven by “anger and resentment” towards GCHQ and women.

 She told him: “I find that by the time you launched your attack your feelings of anger and resentment against GCHQ and women had evolved sufficiently to lead you to mount a lethal assault through which you wanted, however unrealistically, to disrupt the work of the UK intelligence community with an important ally, the United States of America, and you hoped to achieve this by killing one of the American citizens you knew was engaged in that work.

-Prosecutor Duncan Penny KC said it was a “pre-meditated, targeted and vicious attack on an unarmed woman”.
+Prosecutor Duncan Penny KC said it was a “pre-meditated, targeted and vicious attack on an unarmed woman” targeted solely because she worked for the US National Security Agency (NSA).

-He told the court: “That woman was a United States government employee working in the United Kingdom.

-“She was attacked by a man who was carrying two knives and she was stabbed three times outside, and in the reception area of, a leisure centre in Cheltenham.

 The woman had been playing netball at the leisure centre in Cheltenham on the evening of March 9 and was followed as she left with a friend, who was a fellow US national identified as 25869.